This translation is provided for convenience only and the English language version will control in the event of any discrepancies.

 Personal data plays a huge part in society and the economy.
 It is essential that people have—and know they have—control and clarity over how their data is used and protected by any organisation they interact with, and that organisations are given clear guidelines to protect their personal data.

-How will Dropbox comply with the GDPR?
+How does Dropbox comply with the GDPR?

 The GDPR brings with it a shift in mindset.
-It expressly introduces several principles that previously underpinned data protection law, such as the "accountability principle" and "privacy by design," and encourages organisations to take more responsibility for protecting the personal data they handle.
+It expressly introduces several principles that previously underpinned data protection law, such as the "accountability principle" and "privacy by design", and encourages organisations to take more responsibility for protecting the personal data they handle.

 Privacy by design: This means that organisations handling personal data need to think about data protection when designing systems, not just review privacy implications after a product or process is developed.
-If you process a lot of data or deal with sensitive information, in many cases you'll also need to conduct data protection impact assessments to meet the privacy by design principle.

 User rights: The GDPR expands the existing set of user rights and creates several entirely new rights.
 Companies should review and ensure they have effective systems in place to give effect to these rights.